Francesco Piemontesi

 „The music conjures up on his face a subtle interplay of sensations, entirely from within – the faithful reflection of his musicianship“ (Neue Zuricher Zeitung)

 Swiss-Italian pianist Francesco Piemontesi, a native of Locarno, has over the years gained a reputation as one of the leading interpreters of the German classical and romantic repertoire.
-He appears as a regular guest with many of the world’s leading orchestras, in concert halls and music festivals around the globe, while still being firmly anchored on the shores of Lago Maggiore as Artistic Director of the music festival Settimane Musicali di Ascona.
+He appears as a regular guest with many of the world’s leading orchestras, in concert halls and music festivals around the globe, and was Artisitc Director of the Settimane Musicali di Ascona from 2012 to 2024.

 more